Publishing your documents online

 Schools with their own website

-These should be published as soon as possible after the documents are finalised.
+These should be published as soon as possible after the documents are finalised and before any due date set out in legislation.
+You can check the requirements on our website:

 As a minimum, it’s expected that your document remains on your website until the next document is available for publishing.
 It is good practice to retain previous planning and reporting documents on your website in case people want to refer to them.